Ahmed-Sarhan71/Pyro-Protector/README.md

 now we can choose 2 wheels setup with one caster wheel or we can use 4 wheels setup.
 I chose the 4-wheel setup as I want to use 4 small DC motors.

-And Then comes a very important question how are you gonna connect the 4 motors to the motor driver? the motor driver I choose is the L298n motor driver and it's a dual channel motor driver meaning you can control 2 motors independently with it. in our case, we are using 4 motors. you have two options either buy two motor drivers or use one and connect each to the motors in one channel.
+And Then comes a very important question how are you gonna connect the 4 motors to the motor driver? the motor driver I choose is the L298n motor driver and it's a dual channel motor driver meaning you can control 2 motors independently with it. in our case, we are using 4 motors. you have two options either buy two motor drivers, this will enable you to control each motor indecently. or use one motor driver and connect each two motors to one channel.
+I went with the second configuration as I don't need to control the 4 motors independently. so I connected the two left motors and the two right motors.

+For me working as a motor driver was hard as I did not have enough knowledge and it was the first robot I built. so I suggest you read a lot and watch YouTube videos.

+now you are familiar with the movement system of the robot. now let's talk a little bit about power requirements.
+The Raspberry Pi 3B + can use up to 3A per hour which is a lot of power. however, in the project, it used up to 900mah which is still a lot btw if you compare it to ESP 32 or Arduino. for the motors, they use around 300mah.
+It's always a best practice to do a power requirement table for your system as well as a wiring table. as below.

+water pump system
+you are trying to put off fire so how you can do this. would need a water tank, and something that can move this water through a tube and eventually to the fire. to this, you need a water pump. the water pump will suck the water from the tank and pump it to the tube. the water pump has two holes one for water in and one for water out. it also has two terminal positive and negative. now you want to activate the water pump only when the fire is detected. remember it's an autonomous robot. so for this, you will need a flame sensor and a relay. relay acts like a switch when you want to activate the water pump you  use the relay to do so. you will be controlling the relay using the microcontroller.